 To ensure minimal disruption to your processes change management and employee training is of great importance.
 With the employee self-service portal, for example, workers will have to be shown how to use the system and have access to support should they struggle with understanding how it works.

-Luckily, many cloud-based products also supply online training or tutorials to help employees get up to speed with new systems as quickly as possible, ensuring minimal disruption to your business.
+Luckily, many cloud-native products also supply online training or tutorials to help employees get up to speed with new systems as quickly as possible, ensuring minimal disruption to your business.

 - Is your company culture receptive to this level of change?